bemurphy/pixie/README.md

 ```

 You'll end up with a hit doc in Cloudant that contains the `pixie` id (in this case 'example'),
-the remote client ip, the referer, url, a numeric js timestamp, and your custom params:
+the remote client ip, the referer, referer hostname, url, a numeric js timestamp, and your
+custom params:

 ``` json
 {